Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Introduction: practical motivations and the problem statement

-\begin{pro} Design an algorithm to compute the bridge length in polynomial time in the motif size of any periodic point set $S$ with a fixed unit cell in $\R^n$. \end{pro}
+\begin{pro} Design an algorithm to compute the bridge length $\be(S)$ in polynomial time of the motif size for any periodic point set $S$ with a fixed unit cell in $\R^n$. \end{pro}

+The bridge length of a finite set can be computed via a Minimum Spanning Tree below, but the periodic case does not easily reduce to a finite one as shown in Fig.~\ref{fig:bridge_length}.

-For any finite set $M$ of points in $\R^n$, a \emph{Minimum Spanning Tree} $\MST(M)$ is a tree that has the vertex set $M$ and a minimum total length of straight-line edges measured by Euclidean distance.
-By Definition~\ref{dfn:bridge_length} the bridge length $\be(M)$ of any finite set $M\subset\R^n$ of points equals the length of the longest edge of $\MST(M)$.
+\begin{dfn}[Minimum Spanning Tree] For any finite set $M$ of points in $\R^n$, a \emph{Minimum Spanning Tree} $\MST(M)$ is a tree that has the vertex set $M$ and a minimum total length of straight-line edges with lengths measured by Euclidean distance. \end{dfn}

+$\MST(M)$ is uniquely defined if all distances between points of $M$ are distinct, see section 4.3 in \cite{sedgewick2011algorithms}.
+By Definition~\ref{dfn:bridge_length}, the bridge length $\be(M)$ of any finite set $M\subset\R^n$ equals the length of the longest edge of $\MST(M)$.

-For any periodic point set $S$ with a unit cell $U$ on a basis $\vb*{v_1},\dots,\vb*{v_n}$ in $\R^n$, one can consider the extended motifs $M_k=S\cap U_k$, where the extended cell $U_k$ is defined by the basis $kv_1,\dots,kv_n$ for any integer $k>1$.
+For any periodic point set $S$ with a unit cell $U$ on a basis $\vb*{v_1},\dots,\vb*{v_n}$ in $\R^n$, one can consider the extended motifs $M_k=S\cap U_k$, where the extended cell $U_k$ is defined by the basis $k\vb*{v_1},\dots,k\vb*{v_n}$ for any integer $k>1$.
 The Minimum Spanning Trees provide the upper bounds $\be(S)\leq\be(M_k)$ for $k>1$, which can be unnecessarily high, see Fig.~\ref{fig:bridge_length}, so Problem~\ref{pro:bridge_length} is much harder for periodic sets than for finite sets of points.